Criminal Justice Reform: 7 Things to Know About the Latest Re-Entry Research

-A group of independent researchers with Florida State University’s Institute for Justice Reform and Development has announced their latest findings to determine the best practices for individuals re-entering our communities after serving their time.
+A group of independent researchers with Florida State University’s Institute for Justice Research and Development has announced their latest findings to determine the best practices for individuals re-entering our communities after serving their time.
 The research will inform the work of Safe Streets & Second Chances, a first-of-its-kind re-entry initiative launched last year in Florida, Texas, Pennsylvania and Kentucky, supported by Koch Industries.

-Dr. Carrie Pettus-Davis, an independent researcher, associate professor at Florida State University, and founding director of FSU’s Institute for Justice Reform and Development, joined Mark Holden, senior vice president for Koch Industries, Kentucky Gov. Matt Bevin and Justice and Public Safety Secretary John Tilley in Frankfort, Kentucky, to discuss the latest report.
+Dr. Carrie Pettus-Davis, an independent researcher, associate professor at Florida State University, and founding director of FSU’s Institute for Justice Research and Development, joined Mark Holden, senior vice president for Koch Industries, Kentucky Gov. Matt Bevin and Justice and Public Safety Secretary John Tilley in Frankfort, Kentucky, to discuss the latest report.

 Here are seven key takeaways:

 1. Support systems are critical for re-entry success

 Participants who lacked strong family connections were more isolated and more likely to be homeless or to become homeless.
 For some, reconnecting with family can be a challenge.